 People with hearing loss or deafness may be able to speak clearly, but still have hearing loss.
 Conversely, someone who cannot speak at all is not deficient in their language skills.
 They can have complex thought and use language without speaking.
 Finally, even deaf persons can remain sensitive to noise.
 The loss of hearing does not mean that certain loud noises are not uncomfortable.

 Hearing loss in Canada is widespread with up to 10% of the population experiencing some form of hearing loss.
 The ability to better understand, empathize, treat, and rehabilitate those with hearing loss requires an appreciation of the breadth of the problem, a clarification of the misperceptions surrounding hearing loss, and a commitment to be inclusive of those with hearing loss.
+Additionally, if you are able, you can donate hearing aids to the appropriate locations to help others with improving their hearing.
 The combination of these approaches can greatly improve the quality of life of all.